doublesecretagency/craft-googlemaps/docs/models/javascript.md

 # JavaScript

-There is a JavaScript file which gets automatically loaded into the front-end (though this can be disabled) whenever you add a map to a page.
-It will be dynamically loaded into the `cpresources` folder...
+There are two JavaScript files which get automatically loaded into the front-end (though this can be disabled) whenever you add a map to a page.
+They will be dynamically loaded into the `cpresources` folder.

 ```
-/cpresources/******/js/googlemaps.js"
+/cpresources/.../js/dynamicmap.js"
+/cpresources/.../js/googlemaps.js"
 ```

-This will load an object called `googleMaps`.
-It contains the following methods...
+This will load an object called `googleMaps`, which contains the following methods...

 ## Public Methods